Lasik Surgery Risks? What are they and how to avoid?

 Development of irregular astigmatism

 This is usually possible to patients with uneven shaped cornea, the development of irregular astigmatism.
 During the Lasik surgery, the laser may not be fully centered on the eye leading to complication of double vision (diplopia).
-If this problem arises after the Lasik procedure, the eye surgeon may recommend a re-treatment or enhancement surgery.
-This problem is quite rare with modern-day lasers with their advanced tracking systems that prevent decentration of the laser beam.
+If this Lasik surgery risk arises, the surgeon may recommend a re-treatment or enhancement surgery.
+This complication is quite rare with modern-day lasers with their advanced tracking systems that prevent decentration of the beam.

 DLK (Diffuse lamellar keratitis)

-Another problem that may be reported after a Lasik surgery is the inflammation underneath the thin flap, leading to DLK which could delay the healing process or worse case scenario is loss of vision.
-If patient is diagnosed to have developed DLK (diffuse lamellar keratitis) the eye specialist would prescribe the use of antibiotics and other topical steroids.
+Another risk that may be reported after a Lasik surgery is the inflammation underneath the thin flap, leading to DLK which could delay the healing process or worse case scenario is loss of vision.
+If patient is diagnosed to have developed DLK (diffuse lamellar keratitis) the opthalmologist would prescribe the use of antibiotics and other topical steroids.
 Another procedure will be performed by the eye surgeon which is the lifting and cleaning of the inflamed cells to avoid any tissue damage.
-With the newer anti-inflammatory eye drops available, this problem is very limited now, but it will occur if patients don’t follow their eye drop regimen as instructed in the postoperative period.
+With the newer anti-inflammatory eye drops available, this complication is very limited now, but it will occur if patients don’t follow their drop regimen as instructed in the postoperative period.